yudopr11/yupi/api.md

 - `type` options: "bank_account", "credit_card", "other"
 - `limit` is required for "credit_card" accounts
 - `description` is optional
+- All monetary values (limit) use decimal precision with two decimal places

 **Success Response**: `200 OK`
 ```json